 First Community Financial Corporation (the Corporation) through its wholly-owned subsidiary, Pennian Bank (the Bank), provides loan, deposit, trust and other related financial services through ten full service banking offices in Cumberland, Juniata and Perry Counties of Pennsylvania.
 The Corporation's other subsidiary, First Community Financial Capital Trust I (the Trust), was established during December 2003 for the purpose of issuing \$5,000,000 of trust preferred securities.
 On June 29, 2017, the bank changed from a National-Chartered bank to a Pennsylvania State-chartered bank.
 The Bank's name was changed from The First National Bank of Mifflintown to Pennian Bank on July 1, 2017.
 In February 2019 the Bank formed a subsidiary insurance agency.
-The Corporation is subject to regulation and supervision by the Pennsylvania Department of Banking and the FDIC.
+The Corporation is subject to regulation and supervision by the Federal Reserve Board and the Bank is subject to regulation and supervision by the Pennsylvania Department of Banking and the FDIC.